Linear Recurrence Sequence Automata and the Addition of Abstract Numeration Systems

 Dumont-Thomas numeration systems are typically neither positional nor greedy.
 However, given a current state in the addressing automaton the choice for the next symbol in the address is greedy among available transitions.
-In the literature, to study a fixpoint of a substitution, one would search for a Pisot numeration system whose minimal polynomial is the characteristic polynomial of the incidence matrix of the substitution.
-In contrast to the positional numeration systems case where the normalization~\cite{frounor} relations are convenient relations to study in order to obtain results on the addition relation, there is no clear equivalent for Dumont-Thomas numeration systems.
+In the literature, to study a fixpoint of a substitution, one would search for a Pisot numeration system whose minimal polynomial is the characteristic polynomial of the incidence matrix of the substitution and express the fixpoint as an automatic sequence in this positional numeration system.
+In the present paper, we leverage the techniques used for Pisot numeration systems to obtain a regularity of the language of the addition relation for some abstract numeration systems.
+In contrast to the positional numeration systems case where the normalization~\cite{frounor} relations are convenient relations to study in order to obtain results on the addition relation, there is no clear equivalent for abstract numeration systems.

-This paper proposes a direct approach to establishing the regularity of addition for the Dumont-Thomas numeration system under good Pisot conditions.
-This is achieved by adding weight sequences to the transitions of the "addressing automaton" of a Dumont-Thomas numeration system to obtain its "addressing sequence automaton" and studying the conditions for the regularity of linear combinations of such an automaton.
-A prototype implementation is provided, usable with Walnut, along with some initial experimental results.